Oops, I Did It Again

 A Fun Exercise to Help You (and/or Your Daughter) Explore Your Inner World of Thoughts of Feelings

-Here on my blog, I feature something I like to call Story Art.
+Here on my blog, I feature soulful art activities.
 These are playful art inspired activities that help you learn more about your life and soul stories.
 They also help you rewrite the parts of your life story you don’t like.
 I keep the instructions simple and fun so they don’t require any previous art experience; just a willingness to let go and play.
-Many of my Story Art activities are also geared at helping mothers and daughter enjoy intimate conversations that help them learn more about each other.
+Many of my activities are also geared at helping mothers and daughter enjoy intimate conversations that help them learn more about each other.

-The following is a Story Art exercise to help you dig deep and get curious about what is really going on in your inner world of thoughts and feelings.
+The following is an exercise to help you dig deep and get curious about what is really going on in your inner world of thoughts and feelings.

 If you have a daughter, I suggest finding creative ways like this to check in and see how she’s really doing with all the changes going on in her life.
 You might believe you already know how she’s doing but I’d like you to think about that for a moment.
 Do you know how to identify, articulate and navigate your own thoughts and emotions all the time?
 Have you ever done some soul-searching only to realize you had no idea what you were thinking and feeling deep down?